istvan-vonfedak/angles-collisions-intersections/README.md

 ### Description

-This program takes a file that has lines and calculates the angle between them.
+This program takes a file that has lines and calculates the angles, collision and intersection between them.
 Each row consists of two lines and each line is represented by four numbers.

 This is the format of the rows: